Cart 0

 Grades 3-5

-Beginner learners answer the questions, “What is Computer-Aided Design?” and “How does it work with 3D Printing?”
-Students will learn how to build and modify designs through Tinkercad and use Thingiverse to download items for print.
+Students answer “What is Computer‑Aided Design?” and “How does it work with 3D printing?” by learning to model, modify, and prepare designs for fabrication.

 Grades 6-8